-Dark Chocolate Detox Bites are the healthy way to do dessert ~ these mendiants are made with anti-oxidant rich dark chocolate topped with fruits, nuts, and seeds ~ and they’re just as pretty as they are delicious!
+Dark chocolate mendiants are the healthy way to do dessert ~ these melt in your mouth medallions are made with anti-oxidant rich dark chocolate topped with colorful dried fruits, nuts, and seeds ~ they’re just as pretty as they are delicious!

 I’m not judgmental about eating animal protein as long as the animals are raised humanely.
 I’m down with healthy fats and yes, even a little sugar.
 But in the interest of keeping a healthy weight, I say no to dessert most of the time.
 The problem is that even after a good dinner, I’m sometimes left with a gnawing urge for a little something sweet.
-I’m sure it’s purely psychological, but I can’t ignore it…I’ll scrounge around and usually open a bag of chocolate chips, if I can’t find anything else 🙂
+I’m sure it’s purely psychological, but I can’t ignore it…I’ll scrounge around and eventually open a bag of chocolate chips, if I can’t find anything else 🙂

 Mendiants are simply round ‘medallions’ or ‘coins’ of chocolate, topped with various fruits and nuts.
 They’re a French Christmas tradition, and super easy to make at home.
-Mine are made with heart healthy extra dark chocolate, and lots of colorful little super foods (dried fruit, nuts, and seeds) sprinkled on top for fun.
-If you’re a white chocolate fan, check out my WHITE CHOCOLATE ENERGY BITES, which are a variation on the same theme.
-The concept can also be applied to easy-to-make nut-butter cups, like these DETOX DARK CHOCOLATE ALMOND BUTTER CUPS ~ the possibilities are endless!
+Mine are made with heart healthy extra dark chocolate, with lots of colorful little super foods (dried fruit, nuts, and seeds) sprinkled on top for fun.
+If you’re a white chocolate fan, check out my White chocolate Energy Bites, which are a variation on the same theme.
+The concept can also be applied to easy-to-make nut-butter cups, like these Detox Dark Chocolate Almond Butter Cups ~ the possibilities are endless!

 I collected them for color as well as flavor, and all of them have health giving properties, so these little dark chocolate medallions are not only guilt free, you’d be remiss not to include them in your diet!

 how much dark chocolate is should you eat?